Curious if your spiritual business needs a website makeover?

 Within a blink, visitors form opinions about your website.
 It takes them only 0.05 seconds to decide whether they like it or not, and whether they stay or leave.
 But even if you’ve somehow made it through the first fraction of a second, 38% of people will stop engaging with a website if the content or layout is unattractive.

 Remember, less is more.
 An overload of fonts – half of them in red – isn’t necessary to convey your message.
 The era of cramming everything “above the fold” ended when humans mastered scrolling (and they wouldn’t stop ^_^).

 Clean and minimalistic websites with carefully chosen images that reinforce the message instead of distracting visitors are the way to go, and this kind of design is also more future-proof than any other.
 A clean website with a consistent style and color palette will make people stay longer and build your credibility, and with a better user experience, you can also expect more soulmate clients.

 #6 Decline in results

 Have you noticed your Google ranking plummet?
 Traffic dwindling?
 Contact form submissions or quote requests drying up?
 Perhaps your once-impressive conversion rate has dwindled over time.

 Even though you haven’t changed a thing, everything around you has probably changed significantly.
 No man ever steps in the same river twice, they say.
 Maybe your competitors have already invested in their websites that are fine-tuned to the ever-evolving Google algorithm.

 Whatever the real reason behind it, it’s definitely a good time to rethink and revamp your website.

-Your website ages just as you do, while your customer’s expectations about it are increasing.
+Your website ages just as your business matures, while your customer’s expectations constantly increase.
 No matter how well your business’s website is designed, once in a while it will need a redesign to keep being an effective marketing tool.

-Website Redesign: How often?
+Website Redesign: How Often?